parthgaikwad20/parthgaikwad20.github.io/_pages/about.md

 ***Time-Domain Approach: The Power of Prediction***
 -----
 The Multi-Fidelity TCN demonstrated substantial improvements in prediction accuracy over the Low-Fidelity TCN and raw CAE predictions.
-Transfer learning effectively incorporated test data, enhancing the model's ability to align with real-world observations.
+Transfer learning effectively incorporated test data, enhancing the model's ability to align with real-world observations [1].